filteredwaterdev/true-ai-export/bug-reports/anthropic.md

 ## WORKING FIX — BUILT BY AN AFFECTED USER

-Because no native workaround exists, I built one.
+Because no native workaround exists, one was built by an affected user.
 It is published at:

 https://github.com/filteredwaterdev/true-ai-export